 What does the Crypto Tax Bill mean for crypto?

 The main takeaways of the Infrastructure Bill for crypto investors are:

-These changes have some big impacts for individual investors, as well as crypto exchanges and other businesses - both short and long-term.
+These changes have some big impacts on individual investors, as well as crypto exchanges and other businesses - both short and long-term.

-What does this mean for crypto exchanges, wallets and businesses?
+What does the Infrastructure Bill mean for crypto exchanges, wallets, and businesses?

 The broker aspect of the bill is one of the most controversial parts.
 As it currently stands, a broker could include:

 Decentralized crypto wallets